wrighting/upgrade-assist/README.md

 The python script extracts the bean definitions from your custom code and then looks to see if the same beans are defined in the base code.

-If your bean overrides a base bean, and the base bean definition has changed then it will report a diff.
+If your bean overrides a base bean:

+* if the base bean definition has changed then it will report a diff.
+* if the underlying java class has changed it will report this

 This is perhaps easiest to explain with an example.